cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 ## Context

 The SDK maintains a set of [Protobuf definitions](https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos).
+It is important to correctly design Protobuf definitions to avoid any breaking changes within the same version.
+The reasons are to not break tooling (including indexers and explorers), wallets and other third-party integrations.

 When making changes to these Protobuf definitions, the SDK currently only follows [Buf's](https://docs.buf.build/) recommendations.
 We noticed however that Buf's recommendations might still result in breaking changes in the SDK in some cases.
 For example:

 - Adding fields to `Msg`s.
 Adding fields is a not a Protobuf spec-breaking operation.
 However, when adding new fields to `Msg`s, the unknown field rejection will throw an error when sending the new `Msg` to an older node.
 - Marking fields as `reserved`.
 Protobuf proposes the `reserved` keyword for removing fields without the need to bump the package version.
 However, by doing so, client backwards compatibility is broken as Protobuf doesn't generate anything for `reserved` fields.
 See [#9446](https://github.com/cosmos/cosmos-sdk/issues/9446) for more details on this issue.